aanchalchauhan/EDA-of-Zomato/README.md

 •	Cleaned raw data with SQL and stored it in a database.

 •	Analysed data and solved business generic problems.

+# Author
+This project was created by Aanchal Singh Chauhan.
+For more information, please contact www.linkedin.com/in/aanchalschauhan